piku/piku/README.md

 [![asciicast](https://asciinema.org/a/Ar31IoTkzsZmWWvlJll6p7haS.svg)](https://asciinema.org/a/Ar31IoTkzsZmWWvlJll6p7haS)

+## Using `piku`

+`piku` supports a Heroku-like workflow, like so:

+* Create a `git` SSH remote pointing to your `piku` server with the app name as repo name.
+  `git remote add piku piku@yourserver:appname`.
+* Push your code: `git push piku master`.
+* `piku` determines the runtime and installs the dependencies for your app (building whatever's required).
+   * For Python, it segregates each app's dependencies into a `virtualenv`.
+   * For Go, it defines a separate `GOPATH` for each app.
+   * For Node, it installs whatever is in `package.json` into `node_modules`.
+   * For Java, it builds your app depending on either `pom.xml` or `build.gradle` file.
+* It then looks at a `Procfile` and starts the relevant workers using [uWSGI][uwsgi] as a generic process manager.
+* You can optionally also specify a `release` worker which is run once when the app is deployed.
+* You can then remotely change application settings (`config:set`) or scale up/down worker processes (`ps:scale`).
+* You can also bake application settings into a file called [`ENV` which is documented here](./docs/ENV.md).

 ## Install

 To use `piku` you need a VPS, Raspberry Pi, or other server bootstrapped with `piku`'s requirements.
 You can use a single server to run multiple `piku` apps.

-**Warning**: You should use a fresh server or VPS instance without anything important running on it already, as `piku` will make changes to configuration files, running services, etc.
+**Warning**: You should use a fresh server or VPS instance without anything important running on it already, as `piku-bootstrap` will make changes to configuration files, running services, etc.

 Once you've got a fresh server, download the [piku-bootstrap](./piku-bootstrap) shell script onto your local machine and run it: